Einsuomi/Python/Heart Attack Patients/README.md

 • **outcome**: 1 for patients with heart attack, and 0 for patients who did not have heart attack

-**I will perform K-Means clustering on the dataset and the following steps:**
+**I will perform K-Means clustering on the dataset and perform the following steps:**

 • Scale all the variables.